An ODE approach to multiple choice polynomial programming: Application to MAX- -CUT

-Tables~\ref{tab:MAXCUT_res}-\ref{tab:MAXkCUT_time} present the numerical results for $k=2,3,4,5$ on G-Set which includes $71$ randomly generated graph with $800$ to $20000$ vertices, and the MOH method \cite{ma_multiple_2017}, a state-of-the-art algorithm for MAX-$k$-CUT, is adopted there to as the reference.
-We generate 100 random initial values for each instance and record the maximum cut values in Tables~\ref{tab:MAXCUT_res}-\ref{tab:MAX5CUT_res}, see the columns headed by ``ODE".
-Other parameters for the proposed ODE approach are $T_1=3$, $T_s=\gamma^{s-1}T_1,s=2,3,\dots$, $\gamma = 0.95$, $\varepsilon_0=1\times 10^{-3}$, $\Theta=1\times 10^{-5}$ and $\rho = 1.1$.
-For comparison, Tables~\ref{tab:MAXCUT_res}-\ref{tab:MAX5CUT_res} also calculate the ratio between the maximum cut value achieved by our ODE approach in those $100$ runs and that by MOH for each instance, and find that, for all four problems, such ratio is larger than $0.99$ for at least $38$ instances.
-For the remaining graphs of G-Set, the ODE method performs diversely.
 For $k=2$, the ratios are at least $0.96$ and in only one instance is less than $0.97$ (see G64 in Table~\ref{tab:MAXCUT_res}).
 For $k=3$, the ratios are all above $0.97$.
 However, there are $5$ instances for $k=4$ the ratios of which are in $(0.95,0.97]$ (see G18, G19, G20, G56, G61 in Table~\ref{tab:MAX4CUT_res}), and there are $6$ ratios in this interval for $k=5$ (see G19, G20, G21, G40, G56, G61 in Table~\ref{tab:MAX5CUT_res}).
-The worst solution quality happens in solving the MAX-$5$-CUT problem and the ratio decrease to $0.9472$ for G18 and it is the only one less than $0.95$ in Table~\ref{tab:MAX5CUT_res}.
+The worst solution quality happens in solving the MAX-$5$-CUT problem and the ratio decreases to $0.9472$ for G18 and it is the only one less than $0.95$ in Table~\ref{tab:MAX5CUT_res}.
 For $k=2, 4, 5$, the ratios reach $0.98$ in at least $56$ instances, but only $46$ ratios reach $0.98$ for $k=3$.

-In order to further show the overall performance in the solution quality achieved by the ODE approach, we plot the histogram of the ratios for all $4\times 71 \times 100$ trials in Figure~\ref{fig:MAXkCUT_qlt}, and observe there that, in more than $97\%$ trials, the ratios are greater than $0.95$, thereby implying that the approximate cuts produced by the ODE approach are of comparable quality to MOH.
-It should be noted that, given an initial data, the ODE approach is deterministic, and there is no much heuristic operations.
-Hence, we may conclude that, the proposed ODE approach can produce relatively good results without any ad hoc design for the MAX-$k$-CUT problem.
+In order to further show the overall performance in the solution quality achieved by the ODE approach, \adda{for all $(4\times 71) \times 100$ trials, we calculate the ratios between the cut values of the ODE approach and the reference values obtained from MOH, and plot the histogram of all these ratios in Figure~\ref{fig:MAXkCUT_qlt}.} \adda{It can be observed that,} in more than $97\%$ trials, the ratios are greater than $0.95$, thereby implying that the approximate cuts produced by the ODE approach are of comparable quality to MOH.
+Moreover, we compare our ODE approach's solutions with those obtained by using Gurobi 10.0.1 to directly solve MCPP in the same time duration (see the columns headed by ``Gurobi" in Tables~\ref{tab:MAXCUT_res}--\ref{tab:MAX5CUT_res}).
+We find that, for $k=2$, in more than $70\%$ instances, ODE's solutions are better than or as good as Gurobi's, and the proportion gets larger and reaches $80\%$ for $k=3,4,5$.

+It should be noted that, given an initial data, the ODE approach is deterministic, and there is no heuristic operations dedicated to MAX-$k$-CUT \addb{since the implementation and the running parameters strictly follow the general guidelines detailed in Section~\ref{sec:detail}}.
+Hence, we may conclude that, the proposed ODE approach can produce relatively good results without any ad hoc designs.

 Next, we are going to show the efficiency of our ODE approach.
 Let $w_{\text{tot}}=\sum_{i<j} w_{ij}$ represent the total weight of all edges and $P=(p_{ij})\in\{0,1\}^{k\times |V|}$ a matrix satisfying $p_{ij}=x^{(j)}_i$.
 It is easy to check that